espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Rapid Adaptation.md

 *   **Arctic** The target isn't affected by severe or extreme cold, and when it rolls a success on an Acrobatics check to Balance on ice and snow, it gets a critical success instead.
 *   **Desert** The target isn't affected by severe or extreme heat, and when it rolls a success on an Acrobatics check to Balance on sand, it gets a critical success instead.
 *   **Forest** The target gains scent as an imprecise sense with a range of 30 feet.
-*   **Mountain** The target isn't [[Off-Guard]] when Climbing, and when it rolls a success on an Acrobatics check to Balance on rubble, it gets a critical success instead.
+*   **Mountain** The target isn't [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Off-Guard]] when Climbing, and when it rolls a success on an Acrobatics check to Balance on rubble, it gets a critical success instead.
 *   **Plains** The target gains a +10-foot status bonus to its land Speed.
 *   **Underground** The target gains darkvision.